This article was updated by the Great British Mag content team on 31 March 2021.

-What are the origins of April Fools Day
+What are the origins of April Fools’ Day?

 However, many people either refused to accept the new date or did not learn about it and continued to celebrate New Year’s Day on 1 April.
 Over time these traditionalists became the butt of jokes and people would tease them by calling them fools for believing that the year started on 1 April.
-This eventually led to the custom of April Fools Day, when it was acceptable to play a prank in the name of fun.
+This eventually led to the custom of April Fools’ Day, when it was acceptable to play a prank in the name of fun.

-The first British reference to April Fools’ Day was in 1698 when an article was written about people being tricked into going to the Tower of London to see the lions being washed.
+In the UK, the first British reference to April Fools’ Day was in 1698 when an article was written about people being tricked into going to the Tower of London to see the lions being washed.

 April Fools’ Day remains popular in the UK.
 Big companies even produce adverts promoting products and services that are not real, just for a joke.
-Traditionally in England a prank can only be pulled before midday and an April Fool joke is revealed by shouting “April fool!” at the recipient.
+Traditionally, in England a prank can only be pulled before midday and an April Fool joke is revealed by shouting “April fool!” at the recipient.

-A famous April Fool’s prank in the UK
+A famous prank in the UK

 The UK media has a long history of fooling the public with elaborate hoaxes for April Fools’ Day.
 In one famous prank from 1957, the BBC broadcast a film that showed Swiss farmers picking freshly grown spaghetti, in what they called the Swiss Spaghetti Harvest.
 The BBC was later flooded with requests to purchase a spaghetti plant, forcing them to declare the film a hoax on the news the next day.